-The dental team includes three dentists, one dental hygienist, six qualified dental nurses, including the practice manager.
-Dental nurses work on reception as part of their duties.
+The dental team includes three dentists, one orthodontist, one dental therapist, four qualified dental nurses, including the practice manager, and three receptionists.
 The practice has three treatment rooms, all of which are on the ground floor.

 The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Compton Acres Dental Practice is the principal dentist.
+The registered manager at Brimington Dental Practice is the practice manager.

-On the day of inspection, we collected three CQC comment cards filled in by patients and spoke with two other patients.
+On the day of inspection, we collected 26 CQC comment cards filled in by patients and spoke with two other patients.

-During the inspection we spoke with the practice owner, two dentists, one dental nurse and the practice manager.
+During the inspection we spoke with two dentists, the dental hygiene therapist, four dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open for NHS patients: on Monday from 9am to 3.30pm and Tuesday to Friday from 10am to 3.30pm.
+The practice is open: Monday to Thursday from 8.30am to 5.30pm and Friday from 8.30am to 2pm.
 The practice is closed on Saturday and Sunday.